linux-integrity/digest-cache-tools/README.md

 digest_cache=content pcr=12
 ```

-to the measurement rules for which the digest_cache LSM should be used, and:
+to the measurement rules for which the Integrity Digest Cache should be used, and:

 ```
 digest_cache=content